clink0/Kensington/README.md

 Kensington is a board game developed in the 1970's by Brian Taylor and Peter Forbes.
 It is played on a geometrical board inspired by the rhombitrihexagonal mosaic included in the Kensington gardens in London.

-The simplicity of the game rules are what lead to the abstract and complex strategy employed by players.

 ![Kensington board](KensingtonBoardOG.jpeg)

 ## Objective